TheMightyGit/rssole/README.md

 $ ./rssole
 ```

-If you used `go install` it should be on your path already:
+If you used `go install` or brew then it should be on your path already:

 ```console
 $ rssole